Fabien-Chouteau/AGATE/README.md

 ![GTKwave](gtkwave_example.png)

-You can see that the VCD format is not great to represent RTOS events, I would like to display the task that owns the mutex for instance.
+You can also see T1 priority change because of the priority inheritance.